F5EMEA/oltra/use-cases/two-tier-designs/gitops/README.md

 # GitOps Deployments
 There are some cases that CIS might not be able to meet the customer requirements.
+* Load Balancing services that run on mulitple clusters with LTM
+* Doing Canary or ab testing between 2 clusters
+* Doing Canary or ab testing between 2 services on the same cluster
 * Before the deployment, there has to be some sort of a validation plan.
 * After the deployment, there needs to be a post deployment script.
 For example, registring the IPs to a DNS name or creating a firewall rule.
 * NetOps want to be in control of the process of deploying services in BIGIP.
 Possibly through an approval process
-* Doing Canary or ab testing between 2 clusters
-* Doing Canary or ab testing between 2 services on the same cluster

 The above use-cases and many more could be addressed with a GitOps deployment of AS3 services.